The AI Feedback Loop: How Machine Learning Shapes Your Content’s Future

 Why do some content teams get stuck repeating the same formats?

 Teams often get trapped because the algorithm keeps promoting what worked before, and humans naturally double down on proven wins.
 If listicles, how-to guides, or short videos outperform everything else, the feedback loop can make those formats dominate the calendar.
-Without deliberate experimentation, the team ends up optimizing for familiarity instead of discovering new topics, voices, or content experiences.
+Without deliberate experimentation, the team ends up optimising for familiarity instead of discovering new topics, voices, or content experiences.

 How should ecommerce marketers measure content in an AI-driven system?